ILuton/Tech-Blog-/README.md

 ## Description

 The purpose of this project was to practice building a front end application.
 I wanted to include login, logout, and signup functionality.
-One logged in the user can create a new blog post that can be seen by everyone on the homepage.
+Once logged in the user can create a new blog post that can be seen by everyone on the homepage.
 Users can also leave comment on each others posts.

 ## Table of Contents